clustergarage/janusd/README.md

 ## Purpose

-This daemon is able to perform a series of flexible tasks combined with a rich set of configurations around watching inode events:
+This daemon is able to perform a series of flexible tasks combined with a rich set of configurations around guarding inode events:

 - Serves a gRPC endpoint running on each node, that can be communicated with by the Kubernetes [janus-controller](https://github.com/clustergarage/janus-controller).
 - Extends out-of-the-box `fanotify` with recursive file tree options.
-- Handles multi-threaded operations of creating watches, handling event stream message and logging them in a common, configurable way.
+- Handles multi-threaded operations of creating guards, handling event stream message and logging them in a common, configurable way.
 - Reports its current state back to the controller, which syncs current state with desired.
 - Perform health checks for readiness and liveness probes in Kubernetes.